ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/PortInOut.md

 #### PortInOut

 Use the PortInOut interface to read and write an underlying GPIO port as one value.
-This is much faster than [BusInOut](BusInOut.md) because you can write a port in one go, but it is much less flexible because you are constrained by the port and bit layout of the underlying GPIO ports.
+This is much faster than [BusInOut](/docs/v5.4/reference/api-references.html#businout) because you can write a port all at once, but it is much less flexible because you are constrained by the port and bit layout of the underlying GPIO ports.

-A mask can be supplied so only certain bits of a port are used, allowing other bits to be used for other interfaces.
+A mask can be supplied so you only use certain parts of a port, allowing other bits to be used for other interfaces.

 ##### API